Hozukii/linked-blog-starter-md/Physics/B. The particulate nature of matter/B.1 Thermal Energy transfers.md

 - Air is the best insulator but thermal energy can also be transferred by **convection currents**.
 Various kinds of foam consist mainly of air, but the foam limits the movement of that air.
 ## Thermal Convection
 - **Thermal convection** - The transfer of thermal energy because of the movement of a fulid due to changes in density
-	- When a part o the fluid is heated, there will be localized dceares in density.
+	- When a part o the fluid is heated, there will be localized deceases in density.
 Because of buoyancy, the warmer parts flow upwards.
 The movement of thermal energy in a fluid is thermal convection
 - Fun fact: this is why radiators are close to the floor and air conditioners are high up
 ## Thermal radiation
 - **Thermal radiation** - Emission of electromagnetic waves because of the movement of charges particles in the atoms of all matter at all temperatures.
 Mostly commonly, infrared.